aoe4world/data/README.md

 **Manual process**

-*Note: Maky any of the specified directories as needed*
+*Note: Make any of the specified directories as needed*

 1. Copy the following files/folders into `/source`
    - `cardinal\archives\Attrib.sga` for all stats and attributes